 Can I Claim My Car As A Business Expense?

 “Can my business deduct my car payments?”
 “Can I buy a Tesla Model X for my business?”
-Those are questions business owners have.
 The answer is not as simple as you think.
-Therefore, let’s start from the very beginning.
+Let’s start from the very beginning and explain how business use of your car could potentially be a business expense.

 - If you use your car for business use only, you may deduct the full cost.
-There are some exceptions which will be discussed in part 2.
+There are some exceptions that will be discussed in part 2.

 - If you use your car for both business and personal purposes, you may deduct only the cost of its business use.
 To do so, you will need to calculate the percentage of business use in one of the following two methods: